Johann Amerbach: Printing career

 Even though he sold the printing house in the House to the Chair to Froben in 1507, the alliances cooperation would last until 1512.
 His successor would be Johann Froben, a close friend to Erasmus of Rotterdam.
 During his lifetime, he assembled an extensive library which would be included in the Amerbach-Cabinet by his grandson Basilius Amerbach.

 Personal life

 He married Barbara Ortenberg (a daughter of a politician of Basel) in 1483 and was the father of Basilius Amerbach ("the Elder", 1488–1535) and Bonifacius Amerbach (1495–1562, father of Basilius Amerbach the Younger).
 His first son Bruno was named after the founder of the Carthusian order.
 His daughter Margaret was named after Saint Margaret.
 He was close to the Carthusian order, which led the Monastery St. Margarethental in his neighborhood.
-He also was the father of a daughter that died before she her third anniversary.
+He also was the father of a daughter that died before her third birthday.
 He was buried in the Monastery St. Margarethental.